DavidsDatabase/Bank-Churning/README.md

 ### About the Data

 The primary dataset can be found on <https://www.kaggle.com/datasets/shubhammeshram579/bank-customer-churn-prediction/data/>.
-The provided excel file is labeled Sales Transaction v.4a.xlsx
+The provided excel file is labeled Churn_Modelling_Copy.csv

 ### Tools Used

 - Excel - Data Cleaning
-- SQL - Data Cleaning & Data Analysis
+- Excel - EDA
-- Tableau - Data Visualization
+- Excel - Data Visualization

 ### Data Cleaning/Preparation